jahid012/event_management_system/README.md

-# Simple Event Management System
+# Event Management System

-This project is a web-based event management system that allows users to create, manage, and view events, register attendees, and generate event reports.
+This project allows users to create, manage, and view events, register attendees, and generate event reports.
 It's built with Row PHP, HTML, CSS, and Bootstrap.

 **Live URL:** The Live URL is available at `https://chromesurfer.net/`

 ## Testing Login Credentials

-For testing purposes, you can use the following credentials:

 *   **User Credentials For Login:**
     *   Email: `admin@gmail.com`